 Unlike the storyboard view of the Edit menu, transition effects are however displayed as discrete scenes in the storyboard.
 This display mode is advantageous, as it enables other audio samples to be situated exactly within the duration of the effect.

 Below the storyboard are several horizontal bands, the sound tracks.
-If you have set the control "Audio tracks" to "normal" in "Project settings" under "Audio settings", the specific differences between the sound tracks are as follows:

-Audio samples from the original sound track, the commentary track and the effect track(s) are bound to the scene(s) above them.
+If you have set the control "Audio tracks" to "normal" in "Project settings" under "Audio settings", the specific differences between the sound tracks are as follows: Audio samples from the original sound track 1, the commentary track 2 and the effect track(s) are 5 and 6 bound to the scene(s) above them.
 Where changes are subsequently made to scenes before and after the audio samples, the sample remains synchronized with its previous position.
 Where changes are made to scenes which overlap the audio sample in time, the latter must be deleted (following a prompt).

-Audio samples in the music tracks are not bound to a scene; instead, they retain their position in relation to the starting point of the storyboard.
+Audio samples in the music tracks 3 and 4 are not bound to a scene; instead, they retain their position in relation to the starting point of the storyboard.
 Changes to the video before or during the audio sample result in shifts which are, however, generally uncritical in the case of background music etc.

 Owing to this difference in behavior, the tracks bound to the video material are particularly suitable for commentaries or for sound effect dubbing.
 The music track is mainly meant for background music and similar audio.
 Provided the differences between tracks are observed, it can of course be used for any other purpose.
 You can also deactivate these links and define them freely.
-This is what the button with the spanner is for, at the bottom right of the sound tracks.
-In the audio editing menu the symbols next to the sound tracks change into numbers and arrows, indicating to you the setting for each sound track.